microsoft/torchy/UPGRADE_PYTORCH.md

 Should be empty!
 If not, you need to add support for a new typing method in the following files: infer_types.* and gen.py.
+Note that shape inference is optional, while data-type (dtype) inference is not!

 2) Regenerate C++ files in autogen folder
 ```